MehtaShruti/NASS_Statistics_Data/README.md

 <B> About data</B> <br>
+The data is

-This project involves  data cleaning and munging of the dataset from <B> United States Department of Agriculture </B> -National Agriculture Statistics Service.<br>
+Source: This project involves  data cleaning and munging of the dataset from <B> United States Department of Agriculture </B> -National Agriculture Statistics Service.<br>

 Data is available for download [here](https://quickstats.nass.usda.gov) <br>
 Glossary is available to view [here](https://quickstats.nass.usda.gov/src/glossary.pdf) <br>